Xylopyrographer/STAC/Documentation/Using STAC with ATEM Switchers.md

 <a name="setting-the-display-orientation"></a>
 ### Setting the Display Orientation

-Identical to Roland switchers.
+Setting the display Orientation is supported on devices with the appropriate hardware (an IMU).
 Press the Reset button to restart and re-detect orientation.
 See the "Setting the Display Orientation" section in the STAC Users Guide.

 ---

 <a name="peripheral-mode"></a>
 ## Peripheral Mode

-Peripheral Mode works with ATEM exactly as it does with Roland switchers.
-One STAC maintains the WiFi connection and ATEM subscription; a second STAC connected via the GROVE port receives tally data from the first.
+For devices that support it, Peripheral Mode works with ATEM exactly as it does with Roland switchers.
+One STAC maintains the WiFi connection and ATEM subscription; a second STAC connected via the peripheral port receives tally data from the first.

 This is useful at a camera position where both the operator and the on-stage talent need a tally indicator.
 Only the controller STAC uses one ATEM client slot; the peripheral STAC requires no WiFi connection and no ATEM slot.